Armitage Trail: Scarface

 Trail's most famous novel, published in 1930, details the life of Tony "Scarface" Camonte, a character based on gangster Al Capone.
 The protagonist has the same first name for all three of the Scarface works.
 After the release of the 1932 movie, at which time Trail was already dead, Capone reportedly sent some of his men to question screenwriter Ben Hecht after Capone was offended at the movie's portrayal of him by actor Paul Muni.

 Other works

-It has been speculated that Trail wrote numerous pulp stories, supposedly even whole magazines of them, using a variety of pseudonyms.
+Trail also wrote numerous pulp stories, supposedly even whole magazines of them, It has been speculated that Trail wrote under a variety of pseudonyms.